vrutkovs/re-currant/README.md

 # Push model

+The pod exposes `/reload` endpoint, which restarts `git-sync` sidecar and makes it re-pull the tracked branch and apply changes.

-re-currant is meant to be kept simple, it basically runs `kubectl apply`.
-Push model requires a proper pipeline setup, thus [Tekton](https://tekton.dev/) would be a better choice.
+Note, that re-currant is meant to be kept simple, it basically runs `kubectl apply`.
+Some deployments may require a pipeline setup, in this case [Tekton](https://tekton.dev/) would be a better choice.